on-site/db2c/README.md

 Acknowledgement
 ------------

+Chris Jester-Young ([CKY][4]) found out the problem of using shell metacharacters when executing commands from Ruby.
 The initial script was inspired by [defunkt's repl][3], for a genenral purpose repl/wrapper, this is your friend.

 Meta